measty/tiatoolbox/README.md

 ### Heatmaps:

 will display a low-res heatmap in .jpg or .png format.
 Should be the same aspect ratio as the WSI it will be overlaid on.
+When creating the image, keep in mind that white regions (255,255,255) will be made transparent.

+Single channel images can also be used but are not recommended; they should take values between 0 and 255 and will simply be put through a viridis colormap.
+0 values will become white background.

 ### Whole Slide Overlays: